 ALICE BREWTON HURWITZ

 Born in California and raised in Alaska, Jeffrey Morgan directed fifteen short films before completing high school and with the financial assistance from his Native American tribe, the Fallon Paiute, he graduated from NYU’S Tisch School of the Arts Kanbar Institute of Film and Television in 1999.
 His debut documentary Lillie & Leander: A Legacy of Violence world premiered at the 2007 Tribeca Film Festival.
 Morgan was featured in Shoot Magazine’s New Directors Showcase and is an alumni of the Tribeca Film Institute’s All-Access Program.
-He also runs Great Machine for Deutsch New York as VP, Executive Producer where he directs branded content and records voiceovers as his alter-ego Morgan Jeffreys.
+He previously was VP, Executive Producer at Deutsch NY where he made branded content and ran their internal production arm Great Machine.
+He also records voiceovers as his alter-ego Morgan Jeffreys.